DROP: Distributional and Regular Optimism and Pessimism for Reinforcement Learning: Implementation of DROP

 \subsection{Distributional value function with ensemble model}

-As suggested in the literature~\cite{dabney2020distributional}, the optimistic and pessmistic update rules for the value function would achieve the ones biased positively and negatively, respectively.
-By combining the value functions learned with the optimistic-to-pessimistic update rules, the distributional value function can be modeled implicitly, although errors might occur compared to learning an explicit distribution~\cite{tano2020local}.
-This might improve the accuracy of value estimation and also allows for applications such as a risk-sensitive optimization like~\cite{kim2022trc}, although they are out of the scope in this paper.
+As suggested in the literature \citep{dabney2020distributional}, the optimistic and pessmistic update rules for the value function would achieve the ones biased positively and negatively, respectively.
+By combining the value functions learned with the optimistic-to-pessimistic update rules, the distributional value function can be modeled implicitly, although errors might occur compared to learning an explicit well-modeled distribution \citep{tano2020local}.
+However, this might improve the accuracy of value estimation compared to the standard point estimate, and also allows for applications such as a risk-sensitive optimization like \citet{kim2022trc}, although they are out of the scope in this paper.

 Specifically, eq.~\eqref{eq:grad_val} is extended to the distributional version simply with an ensemble model of $N$ estimates of $V$ with the respective parameters $\boldsymbol{\theta} = [\theta_1, \theta_2, \ldots, \theta_N]$.
 These are separately optimized with the different inverse temperature parameters, $\boldsymbol{\beta} = [\beta_1, \beta_2, \ldots, \beta_N]$, as follows: